taurr/rust-template-rs/README.md

 - Unit tests, with [`tokio-test`] support
 - ITests, with [`tokio-test`] support

+## Snippets

+Several templates are included that function as snippets that integrate into in existing project.

+Just try and expand the template repository and let `cargo-generate` guide you.

 ## Tips'n'tricks

 If the template is used on a regular basis, [cargo-generate] allows to setup favorite templates and default variables.